 The historic Snohomish Carnegie Library Building is located at 105 Cedar Avenue, on the corner of Cedar and First Street in downtown Snohomish.
 The building is currently closed to the public.
 It needs wheelchair ramps and an elevator to be accessible to people with disabilities.
 And it ineeds major upgrades and maintenance work.

-What will it take for the City to reopen the Carnegie Building so it is accessible for all users?
+What will it take for the City to reopen the Carnegie Building?
 City Council has asked staff to develop plans to re-open the Carnegie, remove an annex built in 1968, and build a small park on the site.
 The City effort will use a the 2011 Master Plan Update as a starting point.